• Insights

 One of the consequences of the invention of social media, online forums and the 24-hour news cycle, is that news now spreads incredibly quickly.
 Company crises now spread like wildfire.

 PR media monitoring can provide a heads up to oncoming disasters, with the tools generally focusing on online social spaces.
 They come equipped with the ability to measure sentiment, that is the negative or positive emotions attached to messages.
+Media monitoring providers offer integrated communications platforms and advanced features to support PR efforts.

-News Gathering Tools
+News Monitoring Tools

 News-gathering tools are generally focused on detecting emerging news trends or events as quickly as possible.
 They generally monitor for keywords, or a general area, and alert a publisher or content creator to any potential trends.
+A news monitoring tool can track and analyze news mentions across various channels to detect specific information.

 Some even go a step further, such as Help A Reporter Out platform, which connects journalists to useful sources for their articles.